Vano2903/ipaas/readme.md

   - mariadb:10.8.2-rc-focal
   - mongo:5.0.6

-### How to use:
+### How to use

 - Make sure to create a .env environent following the .env.example file
 - run `$ docker-compose up --build -d`
 - go run .

 _**for the sorint reviewr i sent an email with a working .env file to hackersgen@sorint.it**_

-### Example:
+### Example

 you can use this repo [vano2903/testing](https://github.com/Vano2903/testing/) as a testing webserver

 ### Latest Version

 Currently IPaaS is being developed as a microservice application and it's source code can be found [here](https://github.com/ipaas-org).
 For now though this repository has a working version, when the microservice version will be stable enough this repo will be archived.

 ### Credits: